laravel/nova-docs/3.0/resources/fields.md

 ])->displayUsingLabels(),
 ```

-If your options are dynamically generated you may pass a `Closure`:
+If you would like more dynamic control over generating the options available within the field, you may pass a `Closure` to the `options` method:

 ```php
 Select::make('Size')->options(function () {